 4. I Stuck To My Decision Not to Listen to Other People’s Opinions Any More Than Necessary.

 Of course, sometimes you should listen to others.
 But you also need to know when not to.

 For instance, after I released my first book, many friends asked me why I didn’t make a typical cover for a self-dev book — namely a simple, ugly cover with a short title typed in huge, garish capital letters.
 Instead, together with a graphic designer, we put together an (in my eyes, really pretty) fairytale-style cover that evokes some emotions in most people who see it.

 People were telling me over and over again: “No one will buy this book, because it is not what sells,” “This cover is misleading to the potential buyers as it suggests a different type of content than it is.”
 But, I didn’t want to make my work any uglier just because it was expected of me, or because it was “a standard.”

 Instead, I preferred to think from the perspective of a customer.
-And, I had a gut feeling that it was worth to make the cover pretty because many people will be willing to buy it as a gift.
-In what circumstances do you even buy books in the first place, especially the paper cover copies?
+And, I had a gut feeling that it was worth making the cover pretty because many people will be willing to buy it as a gift.
+In what circumstances do you even buy books in the first place, especially paper cover copies?

-And it was a right hint!
-People who bought my first book, “What Is out There For Me?
+And it was the right hint!
+People who bought my first book, “What Is Out There For Me?
 The Landscape of Post-PhD Career Tracks,” were often telling me through Twitter and other social media that they got extra copies as a gift for their students and friends.
 I also noticed from Amazon’s stats that very often, packages of 2-3 copies were sold at a time.